How To Differentiate Evaporator And Condenser Coils

 Proper maintenance of the air conditioner evaporator coil and condenser coil is essential to ensure efficient and reliable cooling performance.
 Here are some tips for maintaining these coils:

-Air conditioner evaporator coil Maintenance Tips:
+Air conditioner evaporator coil maintenance tips:

 1. Don’t leave the AC on for too long